dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

 ## Update 1.1.3
+* Forgot to update sensor of version so I updated it.

+## Update 1.1.3

 * Fixed bug with background color of cover in dark mode.
 * Fixed bug that icon of dynamic page addon is not in the menu when you use it.